jrotzetter/random-password-generator/README.md

 ## Overview

-This is a simple random password generator application built using the `Tkinter` and `CustomTkinter` libraries in Python.
-The main aim was to learn how to create graphical user interfaces (GUIs), while also producing something useful.
+This is a simple application for generating random passwords, created using the `CustomTkinter` library in Python.
+The main aim was to learn how to create graphical user interfaces (GUIs), while developing something potentially useful.

 > [!NOTE]
 > This Python app uses the **`secrets`** module to generate random numbers more securely than the `random` module's pseudo-random number generator, which is designed for modelling and simulation rather than security or cryptography [^1].

 ## Features

-- Adjust desired password length, number of special characters, uppercase letters and digits
+- Adjust desired number of special characters, lowercase letters, uppercase letters and digits
+- Option to:
+  - Generate password with current slider values
+  - Randomize sliders within current password length
+  - Randomize sliders and password length
+- Generated password can directly be edited
-- Option to copy generated password directly to the clipboard
+- Option to copy generated password to the clipboard
 - Settings to:
   - exclude characters from generation
   - switch between light and dark mode